pulibrary/marc_pd_tool/docs/MATCHING_ALGORITHM.md

 ## Quality Assurance and Testing

-### Regression Testing
+### Scoring Tests

-The tool includes a comprehensive regression testing system to ensure the matching algorithm maintains accuracy and catches any unintended changes.
-This system uses approximately 20,000 known correct matches as a baseline.
+The tool includes a comprehensive scoring test system to ensure the matching algorithm maintains accuracy and catches any unintended changes.
+This system uses 19,594 known correct matches and 377 known mismatches as baselines.

-For detailed information about the regression testing system, see [tests/regression/README.md](../tests/regression/README.md).
+For detailed information about the scoring test system, see [tests/scoring/README.md](../tests/scoring/README.md).

 Key features: